Mohamed Amekrane: Coup attempt

 but although it was hit by many bullets it was not disabled and the king was unhurt.

 The passenger plane was able to land safely at Rabat-Salé Airport.

-Later, airforce units attacked the Rabat-Salé Airport and the Royal Palace of Rabat, causing some deaths.
+Later, air force units attacked the Rabat-Salé Airport and the Royal Palace of Rabat, causing some deaths.

 Aftermath

 The same evening Oufkir was called to the palace, where he died of multiple bullet wounds.
-His death was officially said to have been from suicide.
+His death was officially said to have been a suicide.

 After learning that the attack had failed, Amekrane ordered the crew of a helicopter to transport him and another officer to Gibraltar, where he requested asylum.

 At first they were held in the officers mess, but later were imprisoned in Lathbury Barracks.

 They were told this was for their own protection.

 After brief negotiations between the British and Moroccan governments, a Moroccan air force unit landed in Gibraltar and took the fugitives back to Morocco.

-The British Foreign Secretary Sir Alec Douglas-Home later said that it was agreed they would not be executed.
+The British Foreign Secretary Sir Alec Douglas-Home later said that the Moroccans had assured that the two would not be executed.

 Amekrane was tried and sentenced to death by a Moroccan court.
-He was executed by firing squad on 13 January 1973.
+He was executed by a firing squad on 13 January 1973.

 He was buried at Chefchaouen on 15 January 1973.
 A large crowd attended his funeral.
 Eleven pilots were sentenced to death after a short trial.

 Thirty-five others were given prison terms, which they served in solitary confinement in Tazmamart prison in the southeastern desert.

 The day after the attempted coup, Malika Amekrane left the country with her children and went into hiding.

 She appealed to the British for compensation under the European Convention on Human Rights.

 The British denied liability but made an ex-gratia payment of £37,500.